lahiruz/JS-Interview/basics/basics_&_variables.md

 * Currently Javascript is used as both client-side([Angular](https://angular.io/), [React](https://reactjs.org/), etc.) and server-side([NodeJS](https://nodejs.org/en/)) language.

 * V8 (Google Chrome, NodeJS, Electron), SpiderMonkey (Firefox), Chakra (Microsoft Edge), Javascript Core (Safari, React Native), etc… are samples for available Browser Javascript Engines out there.
+(If you want clear idea about how this works check my article [here](https://medium.com/@lsampath999/do-you-know-how-exactly-browser-works-9f510321ee9e))

 * Everything in Javascript is an **Object** (refer objects section for more details).